-The question about weight cutting is not just about health, it’s also about ethics, fair play and development.
-It is not the end of the world if a kid competes at higher weight category and loses, this is not the Olympic Games we’re talking about, but putting a kid in risk to have him or her competing in a lower weight category is not right.
+The question about weight cutting is not just about health, it’s also about ethics, fair play, and development.
+It is not the end of the world if a kid competes at a higher weight category and loses, this is not the Olympic Games we’re talking about.
+Putting a kid at risk to have him or her competing in a lower weight category is not right.
 Winning kids’ competitions at the price of health risk is unacceptable.
 People tend to forget that weight does not determine success.
 Success comes with hard training, skills and talent.

 Here are some statements I want to refer to:

 “Letting your athlete fight the higher weight can be just as dangerous as weight cutting.
 Fighting larger stronger athletes is more likely to cause immediate injury.”

 I can understand this argument when it comes to the “plus” or “open” weight category, where a big weight difference can happen.
 In all other weight categories in judo, the weight difference between the lightest to the heaviest can’t be more than 10%.
 This margin was chosen to promise the safety of the competitors, while still allowing enough fights for each athlete.
 If you’re still skeptical, take a look at a judo training – It never happens that judokas fight only judokas of their own weight category.